Skip to content

 It may seem like a given that consumers expect excellent customer service from any retailer, but online shoppers expect more than one way to get in touch with your business if they need to.

 Customers need to trust an online seller.
-Think about it – if you buy something from a physical store, it’s easy to go back and cause a stir when things go wrong.
-Consumers lack the same power over eCommerce stores.
+If you buy something from a physical store, it’s easy to return it and cause a stir when things go wrong.
+Consumers lack the same power over e-commerce stores.

 In recent years, the rise of dropshipping has led to countless horror stories of dodgy online stores.
 In extreme cases, an eCommerce site might stay live for a week or so, just long enough to collect a bunch of cash from online orders.